tobek/laminae/notes.md

 - The Concert
 - The Concordance (agreement or consistency)
 - The Consonance (agreement or compatibility)
-- The Convergence*
+- The Convergence
 - The Creak
 - The Crescendo
 - The Crenellation (LEP?)
-- The Crest*
+- The Crest
 - The Crown
 - The Crux
-- The Culmination*
+- The Culmination
-- The Cumulation* (to gather in a heap, combine, build up)
+- The Cumulation (to gather in a heap, combine, build up)
-- The Curtain*
+- The Curtain
 - The Cusp
+- The Deduction
 - The Dilemma
 - The Discordance
 - The Disputation
-- The Divergence*
+- The Divergence
 - The Drift
 - The Echo
 - The Elucidation
 - The Encumbrance
+- The Enumeration
 - The Equivocation
 - The Escutcheon (shield/emblem bearing coat of arms, metal plate for protection)
-- The Fabric*
+- The Fabric
 - The Fell
-- The Figure*
+- The Figure
 - The Formation
 - The Frame
 - The Fruition